phpdata/documentation-templates/api-restful/template.md

 #### [GET] list

-Returns a collection of resoure objects
+Returns a collection of resource objects

 [GET] `/uri`